home

 So how can you help your child between music lessons?
 You can make an enormous difference by getting involved yourself.
 Show interest, and praise your child's daily progress.
 And no matter what method books your music teacher uses, give your child an advantage by purchasing some Doctor Mozart music theory workbooks as well.

-Doctor Mozart workbooks are easy to use at home, because they are easy to understand – both for children and their parents.
-And because they are both in-depth and fun, Doctor Mozart music theory workbooks will stimulate your child's interest, while helping your child learn more – with less struggle.
+Doctor Mozart workbooks are easy to use at home, because they are easy to understand – for you and your child.
+Being not only fun, but in-depth too, Doctor Mozart workbooks will stimulate your child's interest, while helping your child learn more – with less struggle.

 To help your child even more, try this: Purchase the first Doctor Mozart workbook (Level 1A) several months before music lessons start.
 Every day, explore the workbook together with your child for 5 or 10 minutes.
 Encourage your child to complete just one or two exercises.
 Most likely, this activity will spark your child's interest, and inevitably, your child will begin learning.
 This head start will enable your child to make more rapid progress once actual music lessons begin.

 Once your child's lessons begin, bring your Doctor Mozart workbooks.
-When the teacher sees not only how colorful and helpful they are, but also the exceptional progress your child makes, he/she is sure to be delighted and impressed.
+When the teacher sees not only how colorful and helpful they are, but also the exceptional progress your child makes, your music teacher is sure to be delighted and impressed.

-All images and text are protected by copyright. © 2012 April Avenue Incorporated.
+All images and text are protected by copyright. © 2006, 2024 Machiko and Paul Christopher Musgrave, April Avenue Incorporated.